calekochenour/remote-sensing-textbook/_sources/04-intermediate/chapter17-raster-reduce-resolution.md

-# Chapter 16: Raster Reduce Resolution
+# Chapter 17: Raster Reduce Resolution

+This chapter provides a workflow to reduce the resolution of imagery for an area near Manchester, Vermont, United States.
+The full GEE code can be found [here](https://code.earthengine.google.com/33c725739b6a0303329b6a8d6dedeca2).

 ## Functions